New tools to improve performance

 Of the multiple bidding models though, Clancy Clarke from DesignCrowd vouches for the return on ad spend bidding model.
 “Always leverage FB bidding algorithm and use a return on ad spend bidding model to ensure you have complete control over your ROI,” Clarke outlines.

 “If possible use offline conversion tracking to avoid the pitfalls of cookie-based tracking (particularly with the release of iOS 14).”

-Another suggestion for chopping your Instagram ads cost is to test different ad formats – a suggestion that a handful of our expert respondents made.
+Another suggestion for chopping your Instagram ads cost is to test different ad formats and measure their performance with a social media dashboard software – a suggestion that a handful of our expert respondents made.